paxF3E/CogniWapp/README.md

 # Whatsapp-Filter

 ## Description
-- Keeps a check on incoming messages.
+- Keeps a check on incoming messages through basic web-scraping and automation using selenium.
 - Filters out received messages according to pre-entered list of critical words/phrases.
-- Separates messages having a match with critical words/phrases.
-- Ease of getting useful information from piles of messages, rather than mining out important piece of texts from piles of conversations
+- Ease of getting useful information from piles of messages, rather than mining out important piece of texts from piles of conversations.
+- Translate the received messages in your desired language.
+- Aims to have a auto-correct algorithm implemented to have better accuracy while filtering/translating messages.

 ## Dependencies
 - Python version >= 3.6